UMJI-SSTIA/ji-sstia-pages/notes/README.md

 # Notes
 *🚧development in progress*

 *You can write some notes in this section about what you learn...
 Notes can be written in Chinese or English.
-If you think things can be more clear in English, then go for it.*
+If you think things can be more clear in English, then go for it (the same for Chinese).*

 *No panic, no torture, just* ***Have Fun!!!***